-Donald Trumps Says NBC, ABC, CBS All ‘Fake News’
+Donald Trump Says NBC, ABC, And CBS Are All ‘Fake News’

 — The Daily Caller (@DailyCaller) November 15, 2018

-In comments printed by Vox, Donald Trump shared his thoughts on the “big three” major networks: NBC, CBS and ABC.
+In comments printed by Vox, Donald Trump shared his thoughts on the “big three” major networks: NBC, CBS, and ABC.

 “A lot of the animosity that we have in our country is because of fake news.
 They’re so angry at the news.
 They get it.
 You guys are at my rallies all the time, you see the anger when I mention the words ‘fake news’ and they turn around.
-And they use CNN because they — it just sort of works for them, I guess,” Trump told The Daily Caller.
+And they use CNN because they — it just sort of works for them, I guess,” Trump told the Daily Caller.

 “But it’s ABC, it’s — NBC is maybe worse than anybody.
 I mean, NBC’s a total fraud as far as I’m concerned.
 Their news is disgusting.
 But I think NBC is as bad as anybody.
 You look at — and CBS — you look at what’s going on with the fake news and the people get it,” Trump said.